Q: Why did the chicken cross the road?

 Midterms & Exams

 There are two term tests in addition to a final exam.
-Use the midterms as checkpoints to test that you are staying on top of the material.
+Use the midterms as checkpoints to test that you’re staying on top of the material.
 There are three main types of questions on the tests/exam: blog questions, where you’ll be asked to explain a physics concept without using any physics terminology; numberless questions, where you’ll be given variables to carry throughout your calculations; and modelling questions, where you’re given the freedom to frame the question how you best see fit, which includes prescribing appropriate numerical estimates for values.

 How to Succeed?